 - In Dark Lord of Derkholm, Wizards are pretty diverse folk and include both genders, but Mr. Chesney made all wizard-guides have to conform to look as close to the classic version as possible when they headed tours, including making all wizards grow beards.

 - In the Enchanted Forest Chronicles, all wizards wear traditional wizardly attire, have beards and carry staffs, which suck up magic from their surroundings.
 All wizards are pretty much bad guys in this incarnation.
 Supposedly there are good wizards (who aren't part of the organization causing all the trouble throughout the series), but they're only mentioned in passing at the end of the fourth book.
 They're rare because of Bad Powers, Bad People — they draw magic from their surroundings to cast spells, which makes them naturally unwelcome in environments where magic is endemic to life, such as the home of the dragons and the titular Enchanted Forest.
 Wizards also tend to be greasy, presumably because they melt in soapy water.

 - The Dorrie the Little Witch stories have featured a few, some good and some evil.

 - Also Odin from Norse Mythology, a god of wisdom who was the precursor to Merlin and carried a spear instead of a staff.
 Stories of him wandering the lands disguised as a simple traveller (wearing a cloak and a wide-brimmed hat) were a direct inspiration for Gandalf.
-He thus serves as the Ur Example to many later characters in this tradition.
+He could be seen as the Ur-Example to many later characters in this tradition.

 - Magic users (wizards) in early editions of Dungeons & Dragons.